Putting Myself First Doesn't Make Me A Bad Mom

 Putting Myself First Doesn’t Make Me A Bad Mom

-The greatest taboo of motherhood is admitting that it’s not only okay, but necessary, for a woman to be at the centre of her own world.
+The greatest taboo of motherhood is admitting that it’s not only okay, but necessary, for a woman to be at the center of her own world.

 “I’m such a bad mom.”
 Five words we tell ourselves, veiled in the feeling that we’re just not doing it right.
 The truth is, with the bar of motherhood set so impossibly high, there really is no doing it right, all the time, in every way.
 And now, in the throes of a global pandemic, the bar has shifted even higher.
 If you, too, are making meals out of old cereal, abandoning screen-time limits, and, you know, are occasionally terrified about what the future holds, you’re not alone.
 No Bad Moms is a series about not just lowering the bar, but ditching it completely.
 It’s about finding the good mom within all of us.
 And most of all, honoring that in each other, on Mother’s Day and EVERY day.
 So, please share your stories about what it’s like to be a mom right now with #nobadmoms, because we see you.
 And, no matter what, we think YOU are an inspiration.